dpouzada/Watson_for_MANA/README.md

 ## How to run the script

-Now that you have updates the file Instances_Watson_modules.py with your own credentials (API Keys for each module instance), you are ready to run the script !
+Now that you have updated the file Instances_Watson_modules.py with your own credentials (API Keys for each module instance), you are ready to run the script !

 **I suggest you start by running it locally.
 This is easier and allows to assess the results of the solution by yourself.**

-Once you understand how the script works and trust its performance, I will invite you to run a much more compact version directly on IBM Cloud, through what is called a "Cloud function".
+Once you understand how the script works and trust its performance and have been able to train Watson Assistant intents well enough, I will then invite you to run a much more compact version directly on IBM Cloud, through what is called a "Cloud function".
 This is what MANA Vox is currently doing.

 ### How to run the script locally on your machine

 1) Install a Python interpreter if not already the case (Anaconda will do great, and includes the Spyder IDE which comes handy)
 2) Install Watson packages by running on the terminal (command line called cmd on Windows): `pip install --upgrade ibm-watson (or on windows: py -m pip install ibm_watson)`
 3) Save the three scripts called  `Main_Watson_for_MANA.py`, `Functions_Watson_for_MANA.py` and obviously `Instances_Watson_modules.py` which you have already been filling with your credentials, in the same folder, along with the excel file `file_articles.xls` containing the articles to be treated.
-4) in the terminal run the script with the command:
+4) Run the script in the terminal with the command:

 On Linux and MacOS: `python Main_Watson_for_MANA.py`

 On Windows: `py Main_Watson_for_MANA.py`

-5) In case you want to stop the script before the end of its execution, type `Ctrl+C` as the scrit is running on the terminal.
-All information from articles that had already been processed until that point will then be stored (without any loss) in the appropriate files `Oui_MANA_articles.tsv` and `Non_MANA_articles.tsv` (which will have been created during the first execution if they were not already present, or updated with the new articles they already existed and stored articles classified in the past).
+5) In case you want to stop the script before the end of its execution, type `Ctrl+C` or `Cmd+C` while the script is running on the terminal.
+All information from articles that had already been processed until that point will then be stored (without any loss) in the appropriate files `Oui_MANA_articles.tsv` and `Non_MANA_articles.tsv` (which will have been created during the first execution if they were did not exist yet, or updated with the new articles if they were present as they stored articles already classified in the past).

 ## Follow the execution

-A great care was taken such that all that the script does which is interesting for you to understand and follow, is displayed on the terminal during the execution.
+A great care was taken such that all that the script is doing which can be interesting for you to understand and follow, is displayed on the terminal during the execution.

-Please click on the laptop below to see a video of a local execution of the script in the terminal of my machine.
+Please click on the laptop below to see a video of a local execution of the script in the terminal of my own machine.

 [![classification](Images/Run%20Watson_For_MANA.png)](https://youtu.be/XQkW0PayBgk)